sforteln/HdfsBlockFinder/README.md

 # HDFS(Hadoop) File Block Finder #

-This is a samll utility I wrote to find the locataion of a files blockes in hdfs.
+This is a small utility I wrote to find the locataion of a files blockes in hdfs.
 It does this by quering the namenode for the datanodes that have the various blocks of the file.
 There are two ways to use it

 * Display the location of all blocks for a file and where they are